Broadcasting

 When broadcast events are dispatched within database transactions, they may be processed by the queue before the database transaction has committed.
 When this happens, any updates you have made to models or database records during the database transaction may not yet be reflected in the database.
 In addition, any models or database records created within the transaction may not exist in the database.
 If your event depends on these models, unexpected errors can occur when the job that broadcasts the event is processed.

-, you may still indicate that a particular broadcast event should be dispatched after all open database transactions have been committed by implementing the ShouldDispatchAfterCommit
+If your queue connection's after_commit configuration option is set to false, you may still indicate that a particular broadcast event should be dispatched after all open database transactions have been committed by implementing the ShouldDispatchAfterCommit interface on the event class:

 <?php